Safe Beyond the Horizon: Efficient Sampling-based MPC with Neural Control Barrier Functions

 \beforetextbf{}

-\textbf{Different Proposal Distributions for VIMPC.} There are many works that investigate the sampling distribution of VIMPC.
+\textbf{Different Proposal Distributions for VIMPC.} Many works investigate changing the sampling distribution of VIMPC to improve the performance of the sampling-based controller.
 The MPPI variant in~\cite{CCMPPI} uses covariance steering to assign a terminal covariance to the sampling distribution, but this relies on expert knowledge on how the covariance should be designed.

-Reference~\cite{power2022variational} learns a normalizing flow to approximate the optimal distribution, but it does not address the problem of recursive feasibility on its own.
-Another direction looks at changing the effective sampling distribution by modifying the underlying dynamics system to be more amenable to calculations.
+Normalizing flows are used in \cite{power2022variational} to approximate the optimal sampling distribution, but this does not address the problem of recursive feasibility on its own.
+Another direction looks at changing the effective sampling distribution by modifying the underlying dynamical system to be more amenable to calculations.
 The works \cite{TubeMPPI, L1Adaptive} leverage an auxiliary tracking controller, thus changing the sampling distribution to be the output of the stable tracking controller.
 However, this requires the construction of such an auxiliary tracking controller, which can be difficult to perform for arbitrary nonlinear discrete-time systems.
 In contrast, our proposed resampling-based rollouts (RBR) can be viewed as a way of easily improving the proposal distribution \textit{without} the need for any specialized problem structure.

 \beforetextbf{}

 \textbf{Duality between Control and Inference.} The proposed resampling strategy in our work is similar in spirit to \cite{xie2020factor,qadri2022incopt} in that factor graphs, a method used originally for estimation, is adapted for control purposes.
 In \cite{zhang2023optimal} a linear optimal control was used to improve the performance of particle filters.
 However, to the best of our knowledge, our approach is the first to adopt the resampling mechanism from particle filters to improve the performance of sampling-based MPC controllers.